How to Divide Hydrangeas

 Did You Know Hydrangeas Could Be Divided?

-Last week, I was walking the gardens with my dogs.
+I discovered this several years ago as I was walking the gardens with my dogs.
 And while touring the beds, I started inspecting the hydrangeas to see how they are leafing out and filling in this spring.
+I noticed one of the shrubs looked like it sprouted a few baby sections.
+And I saw three smaller clumps from the main plant.

-Now, I could just leave them be and allow them to stay with the mother plant.
-But this is a great way to grow my garden and get more stock for FREE!
+This means I have additional plants that are attached to the main hydrangea that I planted several years ago.
+Now, I could have just left them be and allowed them to stay with the mother plant.
+But this looked like a great way to grow my garden and get more stock for FREE!

 And I’m all about free stuff when it comes to gardening!

 So much like dividing a perennial, I grabbed a spade shovel and started digging out the baby hydrangeas.
+Not gonna lie – digging through those roots was not easy but it was well worth the effort.

 Close up of Everblooming hydrangea flowers - hydrangea macrophylla Endless Summer